lincotaa/call/README.md

 #### Data Storage
-As the Demo is expected to run with a simple JVM, H2 database is used for the demo profile "devdd".
+As the Demo is expected to run with a simple JVM, H2 database is used for the demo profile "dev".
 For the "prod" profile, a local PostGreSQL instance is required (version>=15.2).

 #### Class Diagram of the Demo Version